josem6590/my-projects/README.md

 There was a new Spanish driver who entered F1 in 2015, Carlos Sainz, son of the famous rally driver of the same name.
 Having paid close attention to his career, I have often felt that he has been undervalued and in early 2025, Ferrari chose to replace Carlos Sainz with Lewis Hamilton.
 Now, its hard to argue when the person who is to replace you is a 7 time F1 champion, but I would have thought Carlos Sainz would have been snapped up by one of the top three teams.
 He wasn't and in 2024 he signed to Williams.

-I still can't help to think that the top teams are missing out on this...in his own words...'smooth operator'.
+I still can't help to thinking that the top teams are missing out on this...in his own words...'smooth operator'.
 I wanted to have a look at the F1 Data and at how Sainz's race results compare with his team mates, by year.
 Comparing to his teammate gives us a more accurate comparison because they are in the same car, albeit sometimes with slightly different set ups.
 My hypothesis is that on average he will have had better results than he's team mates.
 Let's find out.

 ### Kaggle
 I downloaded the F1 data set from kaggle.com, a community that offers a lot of data sets, runs competitions and keeps its community up to date with the latest news on Machine Learning and Data Science.